Get in Touch

 • Common software vulnerabilities

-• Importance of a secure software development lifecycle
+• Importance of a secure development lifecycle

 • Introduction to application platforms